emrecelikten/twitter-data-collector/README.md

 ## Testing

-In order to run the tests, you need to provide your own configuration with valid keys for Twitter and Foursquare.
+In order to run the tests, you need to provide your own configuration with valid keys for Twitter.
 To do so, start the tests with testConfiguration environment variable set. e.g.

 ```
 sbt -DtestConfiguration="application-test-myName.conf"